Cisco Systems Inc. (CSCO) Shares Up Despite Recent Market Volatility

 CSCO’s Market Performance

-CSCO’s stock has seen a 1.65% increase for the week, with a 1.46% rise in the past month and a -0.88% fall in the past quarter.
-The volatility ratio for the week is 1.22%, and the volatility levels for the past 30 days are at 1.85% for Cisco Systems Inc. The simple moving average for the last 20 days is 1.53% for CSCO stock, with a simple moving average of 8.19% for the last 200 days.
+CSCO stock saw an increase of 1.59% in the past week, with a monthly gain of 3.24% and a quarterly increase of -0.45%.
+The volatility ratio for the week is 1.35%, and the volatility levels for the last 30 days are 1.79% for Cisco Systems Inc. (CSCO).
+The simple moving average for the last 20 days is 0.96% for CSCO stock, with a simple moving average of 7.82% for the last 200 days.

 Analysts’ Opinion of CSCO

-Volatility was left at 1.85%, however, over the last 30 days, the volatility rate increased by 1.22%, as shares sank -0.08% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +3.97% upper at present.
+Volatility was left at 1.79%, however, over the last 30 days, the volatility rate increased by 1.35%, as shares surge +2.65% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +3.78% upper at present.

 Insider Trading